 The Master of Arts in Family Studies

 We invite you to learn more about our programs and the admission requirements, courses, faculty, student handbook, and conceptual framework.
 Have more questions?
-Read our FAQs or contact us.
+Contact us.
 We hope you'll find our programs challenge you intellectually and enrich your life.